 Read me first

-If you need help with voicemail, check out the Voicemail troubleshooting page.
+If you need help with voicemail or Visual Voicemail, check out the Voicemail troubleshooting page.

 To get messages in any order on your phone, check out T-Mobile Visual Voicemail app (Android) or Check your voicemail on iPhone. *

-Voicemail messages will automatically be deleted after a specific amount of time and cannot be retrieved.
+Voicemail messages are automatically deleted after a specific amount of time and cannot be retrieved.
 Learn more about how to save and delete messages.

 If you need help with these steps on your device, visit our Device tutorials page and select your device, or use the search bar and enter your device name.

-*T-Mobile Voicemail features, including Voicemail to Text (VTT), may not be compatible with Live Voicemail on iPhone.
+T-Mobile Voicemail features, including Voicemail to Text (VTT), may not be compatible with Live Voicemail on iPhones.
+For iOS duplicate VVT notifications, update your service to add on the $0 VVT block feature online through your T-Mobile account or contact us for assistance.

 Set up your voicemail

-1. Longpress the 1 key or use the voicemail app to connect to your voicemail.
+1. Press and hold the 1 key on the device associated with the voicemail on your plan, or open the Visual Voicemail app to connect to your voicemail.

 Settings menu